Notice - ONTARIO SECURITIES COMMISSION and LIQUIDNET CANADA INC., File No. 2026-15

 News provided byOntario Securities Commission

-TORONTO, April 10, 2026 /CNW/ - The Tribunal issued a Notice of Hearing for a hearing to consider whether it is in the public interest to approve a settlement agreement entered into by the Commission and Liquidnet Canada Inc. in the above-named matter.
+TORONTO, April 15, 2026 /CNW/ - Following a hearing held today, the Tribunal issued an Order in the above-named matter approving the Settlement Agreement reached between the Commission and Liquidnet Canada Inc.

-A copy of the Notice of Hearing dated April 10, 2026 and Application for Enforcement Proceeding dated April 10, 2026 are available at capitalmarketstribunal.ca
+A copy of the Order dated April 15, 2026, Settlement Agreement dated April 8, 2026, and Oral Reasons for Approval of a Settlement dated April 15, 2026, are available at capitalmarketstribunal.ca

 Registrar, Governance & Tribunal Secretariat